 The Henderson-Massey Local Board area has experienced average population growth in recent years when compared to the Auckland region.
-Between 2016 and 2021, population growth was with 5.6 per cent the same as that of the region (Infometrics 2021).
+Between 2016 and 2021, population growth was with 7.6 per cent, on a par with that of the region (Infometrics 2021).